Sedative Drug Use and Addiction Overview

 Most sedatives work by increasing the activity of a specific brain chemical called gamma-aminobutyric acid (GABA).
-GABA is a neurotransmitter than inhibits brain activity which can induce sleepiness and feelings of relaxation.
-Such effects makes these drugs very effective for people suffering from anxiety and insomnia.1
+GABA is a neurotransmitter that inhibits brain activity which can induce sleepiness and feelings of relaxation.
+Such effects make these drugs very effective for people suffering from anxiety and insomnia.1

 When taken at higher doses, sedatives may create an intoxication very similar to the one caused by alcohol.
 At times, the two forms of intoxication can be challenging to differentiate from each other.4

-Along with the desired effects, sedatives can come with may uncomfortable, sometimes dangerous, side effects.
+Along with the desired effects, sedatives can come with many uncomfortable, sometimes dangerous, side effects.

 Possible short-term side effects of sedatives include:7